openjs-foundation/meet/README.md

 # Join

-This is a tool built with the intent to provide permanent links for Node.js project meetings, no matter what the _real_ join links are.
+This is a tool built with the intent to provide permanent links for OpenJS project meetings, no matter what the _real_ join links are.

 ## How it Works